Accepting PhD Students

 Biography

-Dr Whitney Monaghan is a Lecturer in the School of Media, Film and Journalism at Monash University.
-She works across film, media and cultural studies, bringing expertise on gender and LGBTIQA+ media issues to a range of fields.
+Dr Whitney Monaghan is a Lecturer in Film, Screen and Culture within the School of Media, Film and Journalism.
+Her work spans film, media and cultural studies, with a particular focus on gender and LGBTIQA+ issues in screen and media cultures.

 Her PhD research on the representation of queer girlhood is published as the monograph Queer Girls, Temporality and Screen Media: Not ‘Just a Phase’ (Palgrave Macmillan, 2016).
 She has since expanded her research into a range of digital media and screen related topics alongside broader interests in diversity, equity and inclusion.

-She is the co-author of Queer Theory Now: From Foundations to Futures (Red Globe Press, 2019), co-editor of Screening Scarlett Johansson: Gender, Genre, Stardom (Palgrave Macmillan, 2020), and has published numerous articles on queer theory, gender, sexuality and media.
+She is the co-author of Queer Theory Now: From Foundations to Futures (Red Globe Press, 2019; second edition forthcoming 2026), co-editor of Screening Scarlett Johansson: Gender, Genre, Stardom (Palgrave Macmillan, 2020), and has published numerous articles on queer theory, gender, sexuality and media.

 Her current projects look to the future and past of LGBTIQA+ inclusion in the media, uncovering Australia's queer screen culture histories and examining discoverability of LGBTIQA+ content in the streaming media environment.